-Two Kansas Men Charged with Attacking Somali Men Because of Their Race and National Origin
+Two Kansas Men Charged for Attacking Somali Men Because of their Race and National Origin

-WICHITA, KAN. – Omar Cantero Martinez, 31, and Armando Sotelo, 24, both of Dodge City, Kan., were charged with federal hate crimes for attacking three Somali men because of their race and national origin.
-Acting U.S. Attorney Tom Beall of the District of Kansas and Principal Deputy Assistant Attorney General Vanita Gupta, head of the Justice Department’s Civil Rights Division, made the announcement.
+Omar Cantero Martinez, 31, and Armando Sotelo, 24, both of Dodge City, Kansas, were charged with federal hate crimes for attacking three Somali men because of their race and national origin.
+Principal Deputy Assistant Attorney General Vanita Gupta, head of the Justice Department’s Civil Rights Division, and Acting U.S. Attorney Tom Beall of the District of Kansas made the announcement.

 The indictment, which was unsealed today, charges Martinez and Sotelo with three counts of causing bodily injury to a victim because of actual and perceived race and national origin.
 The charges are filed under the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, which criminalizes willfully causing bodily injury to any person because of that person’s actual or perceived race, color, religion or national origin, gender, sexual orientation, gender identity or disability.